KOALAaufPILLEN/KoalaSleep/README.md

 - [English] ESRB Rating: Limit gameplay to games with specific ESRB ratings (RP, RP17+, E, T, M, AO).
 - Custom Status: Set a custom status with a maximum of 30 games automatically selected.
 - Idle Duration: Choose the desired idle duration, whether it's hours, days, weeks, months, indefinitely, or until all Trading Cards are collected.

+### Archivment Booster

+- Choose Your Game: You can search for any game in your libary and see how much archivments you have (example 12/40).
+- Choose the archivment: After selecting a game, you see first all unlocked archivments then all unlocked archivments with the text and picture that it contains.
+-

 ## Support and Feedback